mattpolzin/JSONAPI/README.md

 #### `ResourceBody`

 The first generic type of a `JSONAPIDocument` is a `ResourceBody`.
 This can either be a `SingleResourceBody` or a `ManyResourceBody`.
 You will find zero or one `Entity` values in a JSON API document that has a `SingleResourceBody` and you will find zero or more `Entity` values in a JSON API document that has a `ManyResourceBody`.
+You can use the `Poly` types (`Poly1` through `Poly6`) to specify that a `ResourceBody` will be one of a few different types of `Entity`.
+These `Poly` types work in the same way as the `Include` types described below.

 If you expect a response to not have a "data" top-level key at all, then use `NoResourceBody` instead.